ankitects/anki-manual/stats.md

 ## Card Info

-You can display information about a card by clicking the Info button in the toolbar while browsing.
+You can display information about a card by using the Cards&gt;Info menu item, or by right-clicking on the card and then selecting **Info**.
 Most of the displayed information should be self-explanatory.
 A few notes:

 **Position**
 Only shown when the card is new, it shows the order the card will appear